The Rise of the Wellness Recliner: Why Zero Gravity Is a Smart Living Room Upgrade

 Zero gravity power recliners are quickly becoming a favorite upgrade for homeowners who want better everyday comfort and support without turning their living room into a medical-looking space.
-These chairs use a specific recline angle that can help distribute body weight more evenly, reduce pressure on the lower back and legs, and support a more neutral posture during long lounging sessions.
+These chairs use a specific recline angle designed to help distribute body weight more evenly, reduce pressure on the lower back and legs, and support a more neutral posture during long lounging sessions.
 For many adults in their 30s to 60s, this makes evening TV time, reading, or unwinding after work noticeably more comfortable, especially when paired with stylish designs that blend into modern homes.

 The concept originated from NASA research on neutral body posture that minimizes stress on the spine and muscles.
 As this NASA Spinoff article explains, reclined positions that approximate zero gravity can support a neutral posture and reduce strain on joints and muscles compared with fully upright static sitting.
 Today's wellness recliners bring that principle into residential furniture with power adjustments, premium upholstery, and clean lines that look like intentional living room pieces rather than clinical equipment.